tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 This architecture is composed of several mechanisms:

-- A DNS RRTYPE that indicates a trusted resolver associated with a name ({{RRTYPE}})
+- A DNS RRTYPE that indicates an authoritative DoH resolver associated with a name ({{RRTYPE}})

 - An extension to DoH that allows queries to be obfuscated ({{OBFUSCATION}})

-- A trusted resolver configuration that defines protocols and keys supported by a resolver ({{configuration}})
+- A DoH resolver configuration that defines protocols and keys supported by a resolver ({{configuration}})

-- Client behavior rules for how to resolve names using a combination of trusted resolvers, obfuscated queries, and local resollvers ({{client}})
+- Client behavior rules for how to resolve names using a combination of authoritative DoH resolvers, obfuscated queries, and local resollvers ({{client}})

 ## Specification of Requirements